LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

      -s "$LOGTALKUSER" \
      -u "https://github.com/LogtalkDotOrg/logtalk3/tree/3e4ea295986fb09d0d4aade1f3b4968e29ef594e/"

-The use of git hash in the base URL ensures that the generated links will always show the exact versions of the tests that were run.
+The use of a git hash in the base URL ensures that the generated links will always show the exact versions of the tests that were run.
 The links include the line number for the tests in the tests files (assuming that the git repo is stored in a BitBucket, GitHub, or GitLab server).